cce-bigdataintro-1160/CEBD-1160-fall-2019-site/7-viz-homework.md

 1. from all your figures, tell me the *greatest* one for interpreting your data, and justify why by explicitly comparing it to some other figures!
 Write which figure, why and your comparison on your README.MD file.

 # Reach
-1. return to Docker, and package your script inside a Docker container that can run your script.
-Add instructions for running your Docker container on the README.MD file. (don't forget the data has to be either copied inside the container or the instructions have to tell me how to mount it using 'volume mounting')

-# Bonus reading #
-Bonus reading for the week that’ll come up next week: http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings
+1. Read the following link in preparation for next week: http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings
 In particular, sections `3.6.1` to `3.6.5`.
 Don’t worry if this is a bit “over your head” right now - it’ll really vary based on your math background and we'll be going through these concepts in the next class.
+Send me a message acknowledging you finished this part.
+2. (Optional) Do the Seaborn exercises from the class https://cce-bigdataintro-1160.github.io/CEBD-1160-fall-2019-site/7-viz.html

+Don't forget to check at the reference codes we saw in the class to help you do the https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code/tree/master/5-python-dataviz-notebook :book:

+And don't hesitate if you have questions!
+Next class we start on data Machine Learning!:brain::robot_face: